MistyCommunity/Documentation/src/content/misty-ii/reference/rest.md

 * Save (bool) - Optional.
 If `true`, the robot saves any media asset contained in the request response to the robot's local storage.
 If you do not want to save any returned assets, pass `false`.
 At this time, the `misty.SendExternalRequest()` command can save only image and audio files to Misty.
 * Apply (bool) - Optional.
 A value of `true` or `false` indicating whether to immediately use a media asset once it has been saved to Misty's local storage.
 Use `true` to immediately play an audio asset or display an image asset on Misty's screen.
 Note that to successfully apply a media asset, you must also pass `true` for the `saveAssetToRobot` parameter.
 * FileName (string) - Optional.
 The name to give the saved file, including the appropriate file type extension.
+* ContentType (string) - Optional.
+The content type of the data you are sending with the request.
+Defaults to `"application/json"`.

 ```JSON
 {